 Jean and Richard Deems Professor Chairman, Department of Ophthalmology

-- The Precision Ophthalmology Conference - Columbia University Medical Center in New York City, highlights ground-breaking work and updates in ophthalmic sub-specialites.
+The annual conference of Columbia University Medical Center in New York City, highlights ground-breaking work and updates in ophthalmic sub-specialites.
 Sponsored by Columbia Ophthalmology Alumni Society and the Edward S. Harkness Eye Institute, each year's program content is listed in the event books, below.
 Click the links below to view programs from each program year.

 - Inaugural Precision Ophthalmology Conference (2016)

 - Precision Ophthalmology 2017 - "Fighting Childhood Blindness from Bench to Bedside"